 What we do with information we take during a search

-The Competition and Consumer Protection Commission (CCPC) has the power, under its legislation, to carry out unannounced searches of business premises and private homes, on foot of a search warrant issued by the District Court.
+The Competition and Consumer Protection Commission (CCPC) has the power, under its legislation to carry out searches of business premises and private homes, on foot of a search warrant issued by the District Court.

 The aim of carrying out a search is to uncover evidence relating to an investigation being carried out by the CCPC.
-It is possible that, during a search, the CCPC may seize or copy material that contains private personal information.
-In order to protect such information – that is, information that is not related to the person’s work or business – the CCPC has adopted a protocol.
+It is possible that, during a search, the CCPC may seize or copy material that may be the subject of privacy or legal professional privilege claims.
+In order to protect such material, the CCPC has adopted a statement.